Astro Bot PS5 review: One of the best games Sony has ever made

 Astro Bot (PS5)

 Psst: Astro Bot has now joined the hallowed ranks of our favorite PS5 games guide.
-You can view all of our picks — 21 at the time of writing — at .
+You can view all of our picks — 21 at the time of writing — at The best PS5 games for 2024.